hernandezb3/llama-on-uconn-hpc/README.md

 Running the Ollama application will take up the entire terminal window.
 We'll complete the remainder of the demo in another terminal window.

 ### Login to HPC
-Directly Login to the Node
 In a new terminal window, we will login to the same node Ollama is running on.
-Many of these steps will repeat what we did in the first terminal window.
+Start by logging into HPC from the new terminal window.

 * __Step J:__ Login to UConn Storrs HPC by running the following in Terminal:
 ```